tolumide-ng/userFeedback/README.md

 ## Running this application locally and testing

+1. Open your workspace terminal
-1. Clone this repository
+2. Clone this repository
-2. Cd into the cloned repository
+3. Cd into the cloned repository
-3. There are two ways you can start or test this application locally:
+4. There are two ways you can start or test this application locally:

 ### Using Docker Compose: